Kiley Boynton

-Kiley Boynton at the 2014 Acrobatic Gymnastics World Championships.

-Kiley Boynton is an American female acrobatic gymnast.
+Kiley Boynton (born 1998) is an American female acrobatic gymnast.
 With Ryan Ward, she was awarded the bronze medal in the 2014 Acrobatic Gymnastics World Championships.

+Career

 Along with her now-retired partner Ryan Ward, the pair were jointly named as acrobatics 'Athlete of the Year' by USA Gymnastics in 2014.
 She was a member of the AcroArmy, an acrobatic gymnastics group, which finished in third place on Season 9 of America's Got Talent in 2014.

+Following her gymnastics career, she became head coach of the Arizona Acro Foundation.

+Personal life

 Her sister Aisley Boynton is also an acrobatic gymnast in a mixed pair with Maxim Sedochenkov.